Phone 1800 444 396

 Salary sacrifice

-Paying into your super from your before-tax pay could be a tax-effective way to grow your retirement savings.
+Contributing to super from your before-tax pay could be a tax-effective way to grow your retirement savings.

 What is salary sacrifice?

-There is a limit to the amount of concessional contributions you and your employer can contribute to your super each year.
-Everyone has a concessional contributions cap of $27,500 for the current financial year.
-If you exceed the cap you could pay higher tax.
-Read our Contribution caps info sheet for more information.
+There is a limit to the amount of concessional (before tax) contributions you and your employer can contribute to your super each year.
+Everyone has a concessional contributions cap of $30,000 for the current financial year (2024/25), and if you exceed that cap you could pay higher tax.
+Read more in our Contribution caps information sheet.

 A before-tax super contribution isn’t a fringe benefit and is not subject to fringe benefits tax.
-It will be reported on your PAYG payment summary as a reportable employer superannuation contribution and may impact your eligibility for government provided benefits.
+It will be reported on your PAYG payment summary as a reportable employer superannuation contribution and may impact your eligibility for government-provided benefits.

 Salary sacrifice and the super co-contribution